ssrl-brave/mdscore/README.md

 Prerequisite:
 ------------
 Install AMBER full package.
 Then setup amber environment.
 Then create a conda env and install packages like mdtraj, gemmi, and rdkit- and activate the env.
+We need to load openbabel module as well with ```ml openbabel```

 Step0.
 Preprocess boltz output:
 ------------------------------